RobertMili/microPostServerRobert/README.md

 **GET:**

-*/health_check*
-returns 200 to check if server is up
+*health_check* and returns 200 to check if server is up.

-*/posts/"id"*
 *  Header must include sender userID
 * Return a Json if the requested id:

+*/posts/"id"*

 {